What kind of fabric is Fleece?

 - Hemp fleece – Very fluffy natural fleece which contains cotton and hemp; it is smooth on one side and has a deep pile on the other side

-- Bamboo fleece – Made from cellulose fibers of bamboo and cotton; Characterized by soft drape soft texture and absorbency
+- Bamboo fleece – Made from cellulose fibers of bamboo and cotton; Characterized by soft drape soft texture and absorbency.

 - Faux sherpa – As the name indicates faux sherpa resembles the fluffy wooly sherpa fur.
 Fibers with curly texture.
-Used for jacket linings and pet beds
+Used for jacket linings and pet beds.

-- Blizzard fleece – a very heavy fleece
+- Blizzard fleece – a very heavy fleece.

-- Micro chamois – a very lightweight and soft fleece used to make baby blankets, diaper liners and under garments.
+- Micro chamois – a very lightweight and soft fleece used to make baby blankets, diaper liners and undergarments.

 - Anti pill fleece – Fleece which doesn’t have those unsightly little balls of fiber on the surface.

-- Berber fleece – Fleece with a nubby appearance; this fabric is used commonly to make pillows and throws, vests.
+- Berber fleece – Fleece with a nubby appearance like a lamb wool surface; this fabric is used commonly to make pillows and throws, vests.
 Berber is a pile product, in that it has a flat knitted back and a curly right surface, similar to sherpa fabrics.
 Berber is a little harder to sew than fleece, but it is also a little warmer.

-- Windbloc fleece – A water resistant double faced fleece and soft fleece which is usually used to make sportswear.
+- Windbloc fleece – A water-resistant double-faced fleece and soft fleece which is usually used to make sportswear.

 - Plush– Plush is a sheared berber fleece ; it has a flat knitted back, but a velour finish on the right side.
-This is the most expensive of the fleece products. .
+This is the most expensive of the fleece products.

-Fleece is very likely to pil than other fabric.
-Anti pil finish is a very recent advancement which makes the fleece slightly more expensive.
-This finish has a no little balls of pils on the surface.
+Fleece is very likely to pill than other fabrics.
+Anti-pill finish is a very recent advancement which makes the fleece slightly more expensive.
+This finish doesnot have the usual little balls of pills on the surface.